thermomole/AGS-GUI/README.md

-Open and edit AGS for import to an access database.
+Open, edit and check AGS for import to an access database.

 Designed for Geoquip-Marine.
 <br><br>